RichCaloggero/autocomplete/README.md

 ### Events

 - select or unselect on listbox option: bubbles
-- change on listbox item: bubbles
+- change on listbox option: bubbles
-- focusin on listbox item: bubbles
+- focusin on listbox option: bubbles
 - done on autocomplete container: bubbles

 ### Required classes